MdYusufBinNur/fastify-knex-starter/README.md

 ## Project Structure

-- plugins are globally used
+- plugins are globally available
 - routes are encapsulated logic
+- controllers are route handlers, `this` comes by default. arrow functions will break this.
+- database has migrations and schema, used by `knex` commands

 ## Learn More